techandsoftware/teletext/README.md

 ## clearScreen(withUpdate)

 Clears the screen.  `withUpdate` is an optional boolean, default is `true`.
 When `true`, the page is cleared immediately.
 When `false` the page model is cleared but the display is not updated.
+In that case, the screen is cleared the next time you call a function which updates the display, such as `setPageRows`.

 ## remove()